 Key Stage 2

 In Year 3 & 4 children are encouraged to draft and write by talking about their writing.
 They will continue to learn how to organise paragraphs and if they are writing non-fiction, to use heading.
 When they are writing stories, children will learn to use settings, characters and plots.
 Children in Year 3 & 4 will also be expected to use what they know about grammar in their writing and to read through what they have written, to find ways to improve it.

 In Years 5 & 6 children will continue to develop their skills in planning, drafting and reviewing what they have written.
 Children learn to identify the audience for and purpose of their writing.
 They will be expected to use grammar appropriately.
-In non-fiction writing, children will use heading, bullet points and other ways to organise their writing.
+In non-fiction writing, children will use organisational skills such as headings and bullet points.
 They will be expected to describe settings, characters and to use dialogue in their story writing.

 Impact - what will be the impact on learning?

 Children are taught early on to self and peer evaluate their work and look for ways to improve and grow.
 There is a clear structure for assessment, including daily marking and feedback.
 Each half-term, written assessments take place which inform pupil progress and indicate areas to support and stretch children.

 Teaching staff are actively encouraged to undertake regular CPD, whist writing moderation takes place both within school and with other Bedford Borough schools.